Life Insurance for Nasonex users.

 Life insurance companies can get a bit nervous about the fact that you have been prescribed a medication that is used to treat Asthma.
 And why they’ll want to ask you a few questions about your Mometasone Furoate prescription about the severity of your Asthma before they will be willing to proceed with your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

 Regardless of what the situation is or what “kind” of pre-existing medical condition that you may have, you can rest assured that if a life insurance company is asking you a question about it, it’s because they want to know what “kind” of risk you may pose to them as an insurer if and when they decide to approve your life insurance application.

 For this reason…

-- Is Mometasone Furoate (or one of its brand names) the only prescription medications that your using to treat your asthma?
+- Is Mometasone Furoate (or one of its brand names) the only prescription medications that you’re using to treat your Asthma?

 - How often do you take your asthma medication?